YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 ----------------------------

-The `REST module <http://developer.yahoo.com/cocktails/mojito/api/classes/Y.mojito.lib.REST.html>`_ for Mojito provides an easy make HTTP calls to URLs.
+The `REST module <http://developer.yahoo.com/cocktails/mojito/api/classes/Y.mojito.lib.REST.html>`_ for Mojito provides an easy make HTTP calls to Web services

 To use the module, you add the string ``"mojito-rest-lib"`` to the ``requires`` array as shown below.